-11.1 The Portfolio is managed by the Head of Service with support from colleagues in Strategic Property Services.
-The Director of Corporate Resources will ensure that there are adequate resources employed to ensure the Portfolio is managed in a safe and productive manner.
+12.1 The Direct Property Portfolio is managed by the Head of Service with support from colleagues in Strategic Property Services with additional legal and consultancy advice; the portfolio of diversifiers being managed by the corporate finance team.
+The Director of Corporate Resources will ensure that there are adequate resources employed to ensure the whole Portfolio is managed in a safe and productive manner.